YukiyamaShizuka/SPONSOR/Signal_Initial_Development_Commitment_Statement.md

 If no sponsorship is available, development will begin on the current **MacBook Pro M3 Max**, with architecture-level simulation abstractions used to temporarily emulate x86_64 control structures, acknowledging performance and memory limitations.

 ### → B. Sponsor-Supported Development (Preferred Path)
-If provisional sponsorship is available, the following two-tiered x86 hardware package is requested to enable clean instruction-level tracing, page table modeling, and early-stage AI integration validation.
+If provisional sponsorship is available, the following three-tiered x86 hardware package is requested to enable clean instruction-level tracing, page table modeling, and early-stage AI integration validation.

 #### 🔹 Lightweight AI Development Tablet
 - **Model**: Microsoft Surface Pro 11 (AI+PC)